newrouge/newrouge.github.io/_posts/2024-11-11-CrimsonFoes.md

 ![_config.yml]({{ site.baseurl }}/images/crimson/five.jpg)
 {: refdef}

 Our work was done here.
 Nobody else needed to know about that.
 We like the idea that people can make mistakes, without everybody knowing about it and shaming them, even passively.
-So we show decendy. <br>
+So we show decency. <br>

 The mission was over, we left as we arrived, discreetly.
 The lady thanked us warmly again before we left.
 Our trouble was long gone.
 Now she had all the keys.